 - a.
-The Honor Council shall have nine members during the fall term and interim; two sophomores, three juniors and four seniors. - b.
-A first year student shall join the Honor Council in February, bringing the spring term membership to ten.

-c.
-A Faculty Observer, selected by the college Faculty, shall be a full member of the Honor Council except the Faculty Observer will have no voting rights.

-2. Duties of Membership Members of the Honor Council shall:
+With the exception of the 2018-2019 school year which will mark a transition from the previous membership structure, the Honor Council shall have thirteen members during the fall term; three sophomores, five juniors and five seniors. - b.
+A first year student shall join the Honor Council in January, bringing the interim and spring term membership to fourteen. - c.
+A Faculty Advisor, selected by the college Faculty, shall be a full member of the Honor Council except the Faculty Advisor will have no voting rights. - 2.
+Duties of Membership Members of the Honor Council shall: - a.

-- a.
 Regularly attend hearings and other meetings of the Council. - b.
-Perform investigatory and administrative duties as directed by the President of the Council. - c.
+Perform investigatory and administrative duties as directed by the President of the Council.

+- c.
 Conduct themselves in an impartial and professional manner whenever transacting Council business. - d.
 Recuse themselves from all Council matters in which a personal or professional conflict of interest may exist or appear to exist.